 We expect to hire approximately 20 counselors.
 Each counselor will grade the daily homework in Number Theory for three or four students.
 More importantly, counselors will be available to help students through informal discussions as questions arise.
 We rely on counselors to create an intense atmosphere of interaction crossing many levels of mathematical experience.
 Consistent with this goal, counselors and participants will be housed together on campus.
-Counselors in 2013 received room and board plus a six-week stipend of $3,100.
+In 2014 counselors will receive room and board plus a six-week stipend of $3,200.

 During the program, counselors are invited to study mathematics independently by participating in seminars and interacting individually with the faculty.
 In addition, the PROMYS counselor staff is invited to organize "minicourses" on themes of their own choosing in order to introduce students to a broad variety of mathematical ideas.
 Some recent examples include:

 See here for a listing of counselor talks from 2012 and 2013.